 How to restrict resources in a company environment

-Codefresh provides two complementary ways for access control within an organization.
-Both of them depend on the existence of users and teams with proper access level.
+Codefresh provides several complementary ways for access control within an organization.

 The first mechanism is a way to restrict access to parts of the UI that are intended for account administrators.
 For example, only an account administrator should be able to change integrations with git providers and cloud services.

 The second mechanism is policy-based access control via attributes (ABAC) on Kubernetes clusters and pipelines.
 This allows account administrators to define exactly which teams have access to which clusters and pipelines.
 For example, access to production clusters should only be granted to a subset of trusted developers/operators.
 On the other hand, access to a QA/staging cluster can be less strict.

 The third mechanism allows you to restrict the Git repositories used for loading pipeline definitions.

 There is also the additional layer of permissions for resources (such as concurrent builds and environments) as explained in the Enterprise Account Management page.

 Users and administrators

 You can define the level of access (user or administrator) from the same screen where you add collaborators to your account.
 From the left sidebar of the Codefresh UI choose Account Settings and then click on the Users & Teams menu item under User Management.

 Next to each user you can click the drop-down box to decide the level access.
 There is another drop-down for the SSO configuration as well.

 Note that you need to be an administrator yourself, in order to add new users and change their roles.